 Hijack Prevention Guidelines

-Days of the week and time of day in which hijackings occurred:
+Days of the week on which hijackings occurred:

 Weapons used during hijackings:

 As it was earlier indicated, in many vehicle hijackings, firearms were used to commit the crime.
 Gauteng and Kwa-Zulu Natal reported the highest incidence of vehicle hijacking.
 The circulation of illegal firearms in

 South Africa is disturbing and must have a direct influence on the increase in vehicle hijackings and violent crime in general in South Africa.

 The trade-in of stolen firearms is a lucrative industry in South Africa and the rewards seem to justify the risk of apprehension for the criminals involved.
 The punishment of crimes does not seem to have a deterrent effect on potential criminals anymore.

 The analysis indicates that the firearms most used are pistols and revolvers.
 A very small percentage of vehicle hijackings are committed using knives, hands, high calibre guns and shotguns.

 It is noticed with great concern that there is general confusion over the issue of the public shooting and killing or wounding another person under differing circumstances.
 People have a responsibility to protect themselves in a situation where they need to discharge a firearm in the process of self-protection.

 What exactly are the legal requirements of self-defence?
 The following points are important: